Revisiting the Universal Texture Zero of Flavour: a Markov Chain Monte Carlo Analysis: The Universal Texture Zero Model

 with $r_{u,d,e,\nu}=(1,1,-3,-3)/3$ and $\langle \Theta_{23,123} \rangle \equiv \langle \theta^k \theta^k \theta^k_{23,123}\rangle$, i.e. the vev of the singlet contractions with $k$ superscript in \eqref{eq:MajoranaUTZLO}.
 The relationship between primed and unprimed parameters, along with associated complex phases, is then given by

 and it is clear that $c$ and $d$ account for the HO Dirac corrections in \eqref{eq:DiracUTZHO}.

 Given \eqref{eq:MDIR}-\eqref{eq:MMAJ}, the values of the `physical' fermionic mass, mixing, and CP-violating parameters can be extracted numerically as described in \cite{UTZ} or analytically, using flavour-invariant theory as described in (e.g.) \cite{Jenkins:2009dy,Talbert:2021iqn,Wang:2021wdq}.
 Then, given \eqref{eq:paramprime}-\eqref{eq:params}, one can compare the number of IR theory parameters vs. IR physical parameters as a measure of the predictivity of the UTZ.
 At LO, there are a priori two coefficients (a,b) and two phases ($\gamma$, $\delta$) for each charged fermion sector, plus the additional two family-universal phases ($\alpha$, $\beta$) from vacuum alignment.
 However, following \cite{Roberts:2001zy}, we can set all but two of these phases to zero without loss of generality.
 Assuming the GUT embedding discussed above to relate the down quarks to charged leptons taking into account the Georgi-Jarlskog factors, one then has $\left( 2 + 2 \right) \cdot 3 + 2 - 4 - 4 = 6$ UTZ model parameters (including two phases) to describe three CKM mixing angles, one CKM Dirac phase, four quark mass ratios and two charged lepton mass ratios, totalling 10 physical parameters.
 The neutrino sector's predictivity is even more striking, in the sequentially dominant limit of \eqref{eq:PMNSsumrules}.
 There, only three parameters, including a phase and an overall mass scale, are necessary to reproduce the neutrino mass differences, which when combined with the aforementioned charged lepton parameters also generate PMNS angles and phases.
 In total, we see that only nine theory parameters are required to reproduce 18 physical parameters at LO in the UTZ OPE.
+This is to be compared to the SM where, before allowing for weak basis transformations or rephasing freedoms, the same physical parameters are controlled by three, $3 \times 3$ complex matrices (charged fermion Yukawas) and unspecified neutrino mass operator(s) (taking the Weinberg operator \cite{Weinberg:1979sa} as an infrared limit of the seesaw mechanism, at least one additional complex symmetric $3 \times 3$ matrix must be introduced).